 On November 28, 2011, the Ohio Power Siting Board (OPSB) authorized the City of Hamilton and AMP to construct a 2.2-mile long 138-kilovolt (kV) electric transmission line in Clermont County.
 The new transmission line will connect the 105-megawatt Meldahl hydroelectric facility that is under construction in Bracken County, Kentucky to the existing 345-kV Zimmer-Spurlock transmission line in Ohio.

 The Meldahl transmission line will provide southwest Ohio with additional low-cost power from a renewable energy resource and enhance service reliability for the region’s municipal electric customers.
-The project will include a supporting substation where the new line interconnects with the Zimmer-Spurlock line.
-AMP and Hamilton began construction on the line in 2012, with plans to enter the line and substation into service by June 2013.
+The project includes a supporting substation where the new line interconnects with the Zimmer-Spurlock line.
+AMP and Hamilton began construction on the line in 2012.

 For additional details and photos on the Meldahl Project, click here, to visit the AMP website.
 Additional photos of construction at the Meldahl Project site can also be found by clicking here.